 The trio’s full-length debut was issued in 2016, Channel the Spirits, followed by the EP, Death to the Planet, in 2017.
 The trio released another record, Trust in the Lifeforce of the Deep Mystery in 2019, and a “companion piece” titled The Afterlife the same year. “there’s something in the way the Comet Is Coming skewers the typical jazz trio that stands apart from his other projects. “ -- Pitchfork

 Yet another project is Shabaka and the Ancestors, which released Wisdom of Elders on Gilles Peterson's Brownswood Recordings in 2016, followed by We Are Sent Here by History in 2020.

-Most recently, he was commissioned by the London Sinfonietta, an English contemporary chamber orchestra.
-“This collaboration is a continuation of my ongoing musical endeavour to re/decontextualise my core musical language and present it in situations which push the players and audience members alike to reimagine the musical vernacular of the Afro Caribbean diaspora." - Shabaka Hutchings
+In 2021 he was commissioned by the London Sinfonietta, an English contemporary chamber orchestra.
+“This collaboration is a continuation of my ongoing musical endeavour to re/decontextualise my core musical language and present it in situations which push the players and audience members alike to reimagine the musical vernacular of the Afro Caribbean diaspora." - Shabaka Hutchings.

 What his next move will be is anyone’s guess.
 This article will be out of date in a week, probably.
 Shabaka is more than a musician.
 He’s a force of nature, and the music world is richer for it.